Ecma-TC54/tg3/SPECIFICATION.md

 ### endOfDistribution
 *Category: Version Event*

 The manufacturer or maintainer ceases distribution of a specific version or version range of a component or service.
-This should only be used when the manufacturer has control over the distribution of the component or service.
+This should only be used when the manufacturer has control over the distribution of the component or service - e.g. if the manufacturer publishes to a registry, they likely do not have this control, and thus would not provide this event.

 **Additional Required Fields:**